okal0/ETicaretClient/README.md

-Razor Pages frontend for ETicaretAPI Progress - in progress -
+Razor Pages frontend for ETicaretAPI - in progress -